AguaClara/SWOT/AguaClara Water Treatment Plant Design/Fluids Review/Fluids_Review_Design.md

 <br>

 ## Section: Fluids Review
-This section is meant to be a brief refresher on fluid mechanics.
+This section is meant to be a refresher on fluid mechanics.
 It will only cover the topics of fluids mechanics that will be used heavily in the course.

 If you wish to review fluid mechanics in (much) more detail, please refer to [this guide](https://github.com/AguaClara/CEE4540_Master/wiki/Fluids-Review-Guide "CEE 4540 Fluids Review").
 If you wish to review from the textbook used in  CEE 3310, the intro to fluid mechanics course at Cornell, you can find a pdf of the book [here](https://hellcareers.files.wordpress.com/2016/01/fluid-mechanics-seventh-edition-by-frank-m-white.pdf "CEE 3310 textbook").